-Covid-19 Lockdown Exposes Gaping Holes in E-commerce and Farm Food Supply Chains: Article in Hindu BusinessLine
+Covid-19 Lockdown Exposes Gaping Holes in E-commerce and Farm Food Supply Chains (Hindu BusinessLine)

-In light of the Covid crisis and the subsequent nationwide lockdown, the food supply chain across the country faced many disruptions, pointing to the limitations of a policy response that divorces the digital economy from its actual bare bones – human labour, physical infrastructure and institutions.
-The project team explored this in a piece published in the Hindu BusinessLine on April 14, 2020.'
+April, 2020: In light of the Covid crisis and the subsequent nationwide lockdown, the food supply chain across the country faced many disruptions, pointing to the limitations of a policy response that divorces the digital economy from its actual bare bones – human labor, physical infrastructure and institutions.
+The project team explored this in a piece published in the Hindu BusinessLine in April 2020.